-Professor of Mathematical Sciences/Interim Dean, College of Humanities and Natural Sciences
+Professor of Mathematical Sciences/Dean, College of Arts and Sciences

 Ph.D., Tulane University; M.S., Tulane University; A.B., Boston College